rushone2010/Raspberry-Pi2_Seedbox/README.md

 You’ll be wanting the Pi to have a static IP address for this so edit your `/etc/network/interfaces` files to make the eth0 section look like this:

 ```
-auto eth0
 iface eth0 inet static
-	address 192.168.1.23
+address 192.168.1.6
 netmask 255.255.255.0
-	network 192.168.0.0
+network 192.168.1.0
-	broadcast 192.168.0.255
+broadcast 192.168.1.255
-	gateway 192.168.1.1
+gateway 192.168.1.0
-	dns-search 192.168.1.1
 ```

+Leave evrything else untouched.

+Remove any existing leases</br>
+`$ rm /var/lib/dhcp/*`

-My Pi is allocated 192.168.1.23, change yours and your gateway IP (router IP) to suit your network.
+My Pi is allocated 192.168.1.6, change yours and your gateway IP (router IP) to suit your network.
 Reboot and log back in on your new IP and become root again.

+Update Raspbian to the latest packages</br>
+`$ aptitude update; aptitude safe-upgrade`

 Update Raspbian</br>
 `$ apt-get update`

-Update the Pi2 to the latest packages</br>
-`$ aptitude update; aptitude safe-upgrade`

 Run the Raspbian Config tool</br>
 `$ raspi-config`